HypoChloremic/usingGit/README.md

 1. `git status`
 2. `git rm --cached *.extension of the file` - note that by using `*` it is possible to find all files with that file extension, irrespective of path, as git deals with that.
 3. `git reset HEAD^` will then remove the latest commit

+## "Changes not staged for commit"
+if on `git status` or otherwise, the above notice is produced, one can do the following to correct that:
+`git add -a` to commit all changes!